-This month brings many of our big annual favorites like Manhattan's car-free but activity-filled Summer Streets, the incredible Sand Sculpting Contest in Coney Island, Historic Richmond Town's old-fashioned County Fair on Staten Island and the colorful Hong Kong Dragon Boat Festival in Queens' Flushing Meadows Corona Park.
-Plus, our very own Mommy Poppins Family Cruise Series with Manhattan by Sail kicks off this month with four fun excursions on New York Harbor.
+Our top family event picks for August include annual favorites like Manhattan's car-free but activity-filled Summer Streets, the incredible Sand Sculpting Contest in Coney Island, and the colorful Hong Kong Dragon Boat Festival in Queens' Flushing Meadows Corona Park.

-As always, if an event piques your interest, be sure to click through to our listing for all the details, including address and time.
-And keep in mind: In NYC, really cool things to do with kids often get booked up quickly.
-So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.
+As always, if an event piques your interest, be sure to click through to our listing for all the details, including price, location, recommended ages, and time.
+And remember, in NYC, really cool things to do with kids often fill up or sell out quickly.
+So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to beat the crowds.
 Be sure to sign up for our FREE newsletters, so you can get our NYC event picks delivered to your inbox.

 Now get your calendars ready!
-Here are the top 11 things to do with kids in New York City this August, seven of which are FREE.
+Here are the top 11 things to do with kids in New York City this August—10 of which are 100% FREE.

 Summer Streets — Manhattan